#1 – The Player

 #4 – Singin’ In The Rain

-The quintessential musical, Singin’ In The Rain, directed by Gene Kelly and Stanley Donen is shining example of good filmmaking.
-The film centers on the transition from the silent era to talkies, but deals with larger themes of interpersonal struggle and creative freedom which are tensions nearly all creatives can relate to.
+The quintessential musical, Singin’ In The Rain, directed by Gene Kelly and Stanley Donen is a shining example of good filmmaking.
+The film centers on the transition from the silent era to talkies but also deals with larger themes of interpersonal struggle and creative freedom, tensions nearly all creatives can relate to.
 It’s a nostalgic must see for movie lovers and film geeks.

 #5 – Tropic Thunder

 Written by Ben Stiller, Ethan Cohen, and Justin Theroux, Tropic Thunder is a movie about the botched making of a Vietnam war movie.
 It’s a comedy that lampoons egotistical actors and the process of making big budget Hollywood films.
 With notable performances by Robert Downey Jr., Jack Black, Tom Cruise, and Matthew McConaughey, you can imbibe just how much fun these guys had making this imperfect yet charming film.

 Written, directed and produced by The Cohen Brothers, Barton Fink tells the story of a struggling screenwriter who moves to Los Angeles where he flounders and becomes progressively more isolated and withdrawn.
 The film is an engaging narrative, commentary, and a caution on the creative process.

 Here’s What Science Says About Writer’s Block